troykinsella/ansible-concourse/README.md

 See `defaults/main.yml` for default values not specified below.
 Many of these variables map sensibly to options supplied to the concourse binary at launch time.
 Run `concourse web -h` or `concourse worker -h` for more detail.

+Note: The vast majority of variables have sensible defaults and normally need not be defined, but exist for when control over related behaviour is needed.
+See examples for a minimal configuration set.

 ### Maintenance Variables

 * `concourse_force_restart`: Optional.
 Default: "no".
 Triggers a restart of the web and/or worker services regardless as to whether or not configuration has changed.